roblaszczak/go-cleanarch/README.md

 with contains examples of valid and invalid architectures.

 For more informations about Clean Architecture please read [Uncle's Bob article](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)

+## Installing

+    go get github.com/roblaszczak/go-cleanarch

+_go-cleanarch was only tested on Linux and also should work on OS X.
+Probably it doesn't work well on Windows._

+## Running

+To run in current directory:

+    go-cleanarch

+To run in provided directory

+    go-cleanarch go/src/github.com/roblaszczak/awesome-cms

+Process will exit with code `1` if architecture is not valid, otherwise it will exit with `0`.

 ## Running the tests